Russia starts pulling troops from Crimea, reports say | DW | 23.04.2021

 The withdrawal will ease immediate fears that Russia was planning to further stoke tensions in Ukraine.
 Moscow annexed Crimea in 2014 after a referendum that was denounced as illegal by the UN; the EU and the US.

-Russia has started pulling its troops back from Crimea, the Ukrainian region annexed by Moscow in 2014, the TASS and Interfax news agencies reported on Friday.
+Russia has started pulling its troops back from Crimea, the Ukrainian region annexed by Moscow in 2014, local news agencies reported on Friday.

-"Military units and formations are currently marching to railway loading stations and airfields, and loading onto landing ships, railway platforms and military transport aircraft," the agencies, which are pro-Kremlin, quoted a Russian Defense Ministry statement as saying.
+"Military units and formations are currently marching to railway loading stations and airfields, and loading onto landing ships, railway platforms and military transport aircraft," the Russian Defense Ministry said in a statement carried by several agencies.

 Russia does keep a permanent contingent of forces along its 1,200-mile-long land frontier with Ukraine.